The Dr Sarno Back Pain Relief Method,

 Once Again, the link to the Podcast with Joe Polish & Steve Ozanich on Dr. Sarno’s work is HERE.

-Yet some trauma is far worse than others.
+Yet some traumas are far worse than others.
 Not too many people have developed the capacity to use their mind to “reach down into their nerves & muscles” at a deeper level of integral neurological phenomena, and voluntarily defuse those more traumatically programmed reactions. …

 Yet this approach is much closer to the “whole health” or “wholistic” ideal so many modern practitioners subscribe to because it involves, as much as possible, the “whole system.”

 I’ve got about an 80% or more success rate in using my manual, soft tissue therapy method with Clients who’ve pretty much been given up on by a wide range of physicians or therapists, a few of them have tried the Sarno Method.
-Yet I always try to let people know about the Sarno method, just in case their issues are primarily in the range of root causes Sarno deals with. … (If what you have is what Dr. Sarno works with, then his approach is a LOT LESS expensive than working with me.)
+Yet I always try to let people know about the Sarno method, just in case their issues are primarily in the range of root causes Sarno deals with. … (If what you have is what Dr. Sarno works with, then his approach is a LOT LESS expensive or time-consuming than working with me.
+Like I said, SOME people get the results of Dr. Sarno’s Method JUST by reading one or more of his books, which I believe are less than $20 each!)

 Basically, I subscribe to the idea that there are three main domains of body function that a wide-ranging Whole Health Healer will deal with — the physical/structural, the physical/metabolic, and the mental/emotional.
 They’re all three connected via the nervous system as well as hormones and neurotransmitters coursing through the bloodstream.
 And, of course, there’s a LOT of overlap between them.

 And there’s also the personal/interpersonal, the social/cultural, how we function and relate to other human beings, animals, and our environment.
-That’s more the domain of professions like psychotherapy and personal coaching, or ecological studies, however …
+That is, however, more the domain of professions like psychotherapy and personal coaching, or ecological studies …

-How we relate to other beings and our environment can have dramatic impacts on our internal physical, mental, and emotional self.
+How we relate to other beings and our environment can have dramatic impacts on our internal physical, mental, and emotional Selves.

 These are three (or four, including that last one) vastly different areas requiring vastly different therapeutic skill sets, whether you’re doing self-healing or being treated by another person.
-Yet a RGP (Really Good Practitioner), while more likely highly competent in one of these areas, should have enough understanding of the other two (or three, if they’ve got a lot of time!) to be able to guide a Client or Patient to an appropriate practitioner if there’s one around.
+Yet a RGP (Really Good Practitioner), while more likely highly competent in one of these areas, should have enough understanding of the other two (or three, if they’ve got a lot of time to study!) to be able to guide a Client or Patient to an appropriate practitioner … IF there’s one around.

 Hopefully, more practitioners will take it upon themselves to embrace all three areas, becoming more able to provide an integrated package of structural, metabolic, and mental/emotional therapy for Clients.

 9.)
-In the case of a car accident, it is the sensory inputs stimulated by events in the physical world and body the CNS & Brain inputs converge to produce, or not, in the cerebral cortex.
+In the case of a car accident, it is the sensory inputs stimulated by events in the physical world and body the CNS & Brain inputs converge to produce, or not, in the cerebral cortex ( thinking mind ).
 Here, conscious experiences are produced based on inputs converging on the cortex from the CNS, lower brain centers, and body.

 Yet there are significant limits on what the cerebral cortex can process.
 First, there are many incoming, sensory nerve pathways not traveling all the way to the cortex.
 Therefore they cannot be consciously felt.